AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A new section on how to send proofs using real customer data has been added.
 [Read more](../../sending/using/managing-test-profiles-and-sending-proofs.md#sending-proofs-using-additional-data)

+The list of error messages for Campaign Standard and Classic has been updated.
+[Read more](https://docs.campaign.adobe.com/doc/AC/en/technicalResources/error_messages/error_codes.html)

+Added a warning in custom resource documentation.
+We recommend using 30 characters maximum for custom resource IDs.
+This also applies to custom resource fields, keys, indexes and links.
+[Read more](../../developing/using/creating-or-extending-the-resource.md)

 ## Documentation updates - July 2019 {#doc-updates-2019}

 Added a new page on Landing page limitations.
 [Read more](../../channels/using/landing-page-limitations.md)